 An annual award, renewable for up to three years, for graduate students studying archaeology, with preference of renewal given to those whose financial circumstances would otherwise prevent them from continuing graduate studies.
-Eligibility: students who have scored 90% or better on the GRE and have completed at least 24 credit hours of study in archaeology at the university level.
+Eligibility: students who have completed at least 24 credit hours of study in archaeology at the university level.

 A fellowship to cover expenses related to conducting archaeological research abroad.
 Preference shall be given to doctoral students in archaeology who propose to conduct a year of dissertation research abroad.